Call us at (978) 827-4115

 If items are lost or damaged, the borrower is responsible for the replacement price, or the replacement of the item.
 A damaged item is an item that is not returned in the condition in which it was borrowed.
 Library staff, with the support of the Library Director, will decide if an item cannot be accepted for return because of its condition.

-Pursuant to Pursuant to Massachusetts General Laws, Chapter 78, Section 7: “That part of the records of a public library which reveals the identity and intellectual pursuits of a person using such library shall not be a public record,” the Stevens Memorial Library is committed to the confidentiality of its patrons.
-Confidentiality extends to information sought or received, and materials consulted, or borrowed.
+In accordance with Massachusetts General Laws, the Stevens Memorial Library is committed to the confidentiality of its patrons.
+Confidentiality extends to information sought or received, and materials consulted or borrowed.
 Confidentiality includes database search records, reference interviews, circulation records, interlibrary loan transactions, registration records, and all other personally identifiable uses of library materials, facilities, or services.

 Circulation, registration information, and information retrieval records may not be disclosed except to: